leira-sanchez/aws-notes/ec2.md

     * Convertible Reserved Instances
     * Scheduled Reserved Instances

+    * Don't get interrupted in the event that there are not enough unused EC2 instances to meet the demand.

     **Cannot be moved between regions**

 1. **Spot** - a bid for instance capacity.
 Requires time flexibility.